 2019 Ligas Compliance Review Frequently Asked Questions

 Please watch our Ligas Consent Decree Video for good information about living situations and procedures.

 Your Independent Service Coordinator (ISC) is the first contact you make to get services.
-There are 18 ISC agencies throughout the State of Illinois.
-To contact your ISC for an interview, please use our DHS Office Locator to find the agency nearest to your home.
+There are 8 ISC agencies throughout the State of Illinois.
+To contact your ISC agency, please use our DHS Office Locator to find the agency nearest to your home.

 Becoming A Ligas Class Member

 - ICF/DD Outreach: Potential Class Members living in an ICF/DD with 9 or more residents.

 This page is not intended as a sole source for information, but only to serve as information for a basic understanding of the Ligas Consent Decree.
 Please see the Consent Decree (pdf) or Ligas Implementation Plan and a detailed explanation of rights and requirements under Ligas.